github/docs/content/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors.md

 For both owners and contributors, contribution guidelines save time and hassle caused by improperly created pull requests or issues that have to be rejected and re-submitted.

-{% ifversion fpt or ghes %}
+{% ifversion fpt or ghes or ghec %}

-You can create default contribution guidelines for your organization{% ifversion fpt or ghes %} or user account{% endif %}.
+You can create default contribution guidelines for your organization{% ifversion fpt or ghes or ghec %} or personal account{% endif %}.
 For more information, see "[Creating a default community health file](//communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)."

 {% endif %}